Counting Discrete, Level-$1$, Quaternionic Automorphic Representations on $G_2$: Introduction

+We study discrete, quaternionic representations in general using the trace formula: Arthur's invariant trace formula, as in \cite{Art89}, lets us analyze automorphic representations with infinite component contained in a fixed discrete series $L$-packet.
+However, quaternionic discrete series appear in $L$-packets with non-quaternionic members and therefore cannot be isolated within the packet without further techniques.
+A previous work, \cite{Dal22}, uses the stabilization of the trace formula to abstractly isolate members of the $L$-packet and prove general asymptotic bounds.
+Here, we demonstrate that the same techniques suffice for computing more explicit information.

-Finally, as one technical point of interest, there is a particular miracle about quaternionic discrete series on $G_2$ that crucially underpins this result.
-A priori, \cite[Prop.
-6.3.3]{Dal19} cannot be applied: such discrete series are not regular, implying that there may not be a test function at infinity whose trace picks out exactly a quaternionic discrete series without also picking up some unwanted contributions from non-tempered representations.
-However, it turns out that specifically quaternionic discrete series on $G_2$ don't get entangled in this way, even though other members of their $L$-packet do.
-The proof of this depends on results about Adams-Johnson packets for $G_2$ that Mundy developed for studying Eisenstein cohomology in \cite{Mun20}.
-The existence of this miracle suggests similar methods could be used to study other irregular discrete series at infinity through the simple trace formula.
+As one technical point of interest, there is a particular miracle about quaternionic discrete series that crucially underpins the result.
+A priori, quaternionic discrete series are not regular, implying that there may not be a compact test function at infinity whose trace picks out exactly a quaternionic discrete series without also picking up some unwanted contributions from non-tempered representations.
+This would preclude the use of easy trace formula arguments.
+However, it turns out that specifically quaternionic discrete series don't get entangled in this way, even though other members of their $L$-packet do.
+The proof is a computation in real representation theory.

+Applying these generalities to $G_2$ lets us develop an ``Eicher-Selberg''-style trace formula for quaternionic discrete series there.
+The counts of level-$1$ forms and Jacquet-Langlands-style results come from computations with it.
+The level-$1$ computation in particular also relies heavily on powerful shortcuts developed in \cite{CR15} and \cite{Tai17} to get exact counts of level-$1$ automorphic representations on classical groups.

+This work can be be compared to the much more difficult aforementioned papers of Chenevier, Renard, and Ta\"ibi counting level-$1$ representations with arbitrary discrete series at infinity on classical groups.
+Those avoided needing our real representation theory miracle by using the extremeley powerful endoscopic classification of \cite{Art13} which, in essence, gave a finer decomposition of the trace formula than pure stabilization.
+In particular, it allowed the isolation of summands in the trace formula that did not contain any contributions from automorphic representations with non-tempered local components through a far more complicated inductive procedure.
+Unfortunately, there is no endoscopic classification currently available for $G_2$.

 The methods here should be able to also compute averages of Hecke eigenvalues.
-We also hope that the computation here is an illuminating basic, starting example for people interested in doing explicit computations with discrete-at-infinity automorphic representations on general reductive groups instead of just classical ones.
+We also hope that the computation highlights enough general methods and shortcuts to be helpful for people interested in doing explicit computations with discrete-at-infinity automorphic representations whenever an endoscopic classification might either be unavailable or be too complicated to use.
+See the end of section \ref{geomfinal} for some comments on this.
+In particular, a very similar method, albeit with more complicated computation at infinity, should be able to ``quickly'' count the quaternionic forms on type $D_4$ studied by Martin Weissman in \cite{Wei06}.